What is an infection?

 There are a significant number of infectious agents that can affect cats.
 They fall into several categories depending on the pathogen (disease-causing microorganism).

-- Parasitic (fleas, worms, toxoplasmosis, ear mites)
+- Parasitic (Fleas, worms, toxoplasmosis, ear mites)

-- Fungal (ringworm, coccidiosis)
+- Fungal (Ringworm, coccidiosis)

-- Protozoan (Giardia, toxoplasmosis, Cryptosporidium)
+- Protozoan (Giardiasis, toxoplasmosis, Cryptosporidium)

 This list by no means includes all infections, just a selection of the most common ones seen in cats.